Weak Tits alternative for groups acting geometrically on buildings: Proof of the main theorem

 If $\rho(G)$ contains a subgroup $H \cong F_2$, then $\rho^{-1}(H) \leq G$ surjects onto $H \cong F_2$, and hence contains $F_2$, so $G$ contains $F_2$.

 If $\rho(G)$ is virtually solvable, then $\rho(G)$ is virtually abelian, since Coxeter groups are CAT(0) (since they act geometrically on their Davis complex, which is a CAT(0) space; see Chapters 7 and 12 of \cite{Davis}), and solvable subgroups of CAT(0) groups are virtually abelian by \cite[Theorem III.$\Gamma$.1.1(3)]{BH99}.
+Therefore, letting $H < \rho(G)$ be a finite-index free abelian subgroup, we have that $\rho^{-1}(H)$ has finite index in $G$ and surjects onto a finitely generated free abelian group with finite kernel.
+By \cite[Theorem 2.1 $c) \implies d)$]{MR1783960}, we have that $\rho^{-1}(H)$ is virtually abelian, hence $G$ is virtually abelian.